There are all kinds of things that you must keep track of when you’re going fishing.

 As a storm system moves into your area, those readings are going to change.
 Right in the middle of a storm, barometric pressure readings will be low – about 26 to 29, in general.

 But as the storm moves out, the barometric pressure will begin to rise.
 The pressure will gradually creep back up to normal.

 If it gets higher than 30 inHg, it can be considered a “high pressure” day.

-How Does Barometric Pressure Affect Fishing?
+How Does Barometric Pressure Affect Fish Behavior?

 If you’re an experienced angler, you probably already know that the weather impacts fishing.